sphinx-doc/sphinx/Doc-26/library/sqlite3.rst

 .. attribute:: Connection.isolation_level

    Get or set the current isolation level.
 None for autocommit mode or one of "DEFERRED", "IMMEDIATE" or "EXLUSIVE".
-See "Controlling Transactions",  section :ref:`sqlite3-controlling-transactions`, for a more detailed explanation.
+See section :ref:`sqlite3-controlling-transactions` for a more detailed explanation.

 .. method:: Connection.cursor([cursorClass])